N-V-Sumanth-Reddy/RGB_Benchmarking-implentation-of-LLM-s/README.md

 This repository contains an implementation for the paper [Benchmarking Large Language Models in Retrieval-Augmented Generation](https://arxiv.org/abs/2309.01431).
 The project focuses on evaluating the effectiveness of Large Language Models (LLMs) in Retrieval-Augmented Generation (RAG) using various benchmarking datasets.

+Understand below parameters from research paper to Implement and Evaluate the following LLM abilities required for RAG
+a.
+Noise Robustness
+b.
+Negative Rejection
+c.
+Information Integration
+d.
+Counterfactual Robustness

 ## 📂 Data Structure
 The dataset files are located in the `data` directory and are structured as follows: